LeTurt/turtlegod/cryptonote_notes.md

 So my guess is, this is just a similar way to synch the peer list, with same data structure as handshake, just missing information on the node itself.
+There is also the local_time timestamp, for synchronizing clocks I guess.
 Likely the information on node itself is assumed to stay static after handshake, which makes sense.
 The blockchain moves, the peerlist has connections added and lost.
 Nodes own address, port, etc. stays.